 Consumers benefit from the high degree of competition and choice in the Canadian financial services marketplace.
-Today there are 80 domestic and foreign banks currently operating in Canada and, of those, more than 40 offer financial products and services to consumers – including bank accounts, credit cards, loans and investments.
+Today there are more than 80 domestic and foreign banks currently operating in Canada.
+Of those, more than 40 offer financial products and services to consumers – including bank accounts, credit cards, loans and investments.

 Bank Deposits are Secure

 Canadian banks are well-managed, well-capitalized and regulated, and have been recognized worldwide for their soundness and stability.